-Launched in June of this year, Bikeshare Hawaii has set up 100 Biki racks throughout Oahu in areas like Waikiki, Kakaako, Downtown Honolulu, Ala Moana, McCully, Moiliili and Diamond Head, with 1,000 total bikes in operation.
-This has been no easy feat, as Biki (pronounced bee-key) has been in its planning stages for over two years.
+Launched in June 2017, Bikeshare Hawaii has set up 100 Biki racks throughout Oahu in areas like Waikiki, Kakaako, Downtown Honolulu, Ala Moana, McCully, Moiliili and Diamond Head, with 1,000 total bikes in operation.
+This has been no easy feat, as Biki (pronounced bee-key) was in its planning stages for over two years.
 “From the beginning, it was attending neighborhood board meetings,” Lori McCarney, CEO of Bikeshare Hawaii, says.
 “Going to rotary club presentations, talking to people, trying to explain the concept.”
 To help further clarify the bike sharing idea, as well as general bike safety, Bikeshare Hawaii has organized free community outreach programs with Hawaii Bicycling League.

 The bicycle itself makes cruising up and down Honolulu roads a breeze, which is good news for those less accustomed to cycling.
 “We can’t fix everything,” McCarney says, “but we can try to do things that will help make it less intimidating for people and more comfortable for people to ride.”
 The light-blue bicycle’s large, 24-inch tires help you peddle over some of Hawaii’s less paved roads, while the turning radius makes tight pivots and avoiding pedestrians easier.
 It also features three gears, an adjustable seat and a lightweight aluminum frame.